apache/apisix/docs/en/latest/FAQ.md

 Run the `luarocks config rocks_servers` command(this command is supported after luarocks 3.0) to see which server are available.
 For China mainland users, you can use the `luarocks.cn` as the luarocks server.

-We already provide a wrapper in the Makefile to simpify your job:
+We already provide a wrapper in the Makefile to simplify your job:

 ```bash
 LUAROCKS_SERVER=https://luarocks.cn make deps